 The scholarship will be an annual $750 prize for SEIU-West members, in addition to the ongoing ten scholarships for members and ten scholarships for children of members.

-This scholarship is intended to honor the characteristics that we miss so much about our Staff Rep, Negotiator, and friend, Bob Desjarlais.
+This scholarship is intended to honour the characteristics that we miss so much about our Staff Rep, Negotiator, and friend, Bob Desjarlais.
 The successful applicant will be someone who has their co-workers' backs, dedicates their time to fellow union members by being an ally, supports, encourages and defends…in other words, someone who embodies the definition of solidarity.

 Deadline to apply is November 15th, yearly.